 This will ensure that you stay upgradeable in case we fix things and create a new version of a module.

-Yes as of version 1.0.0. the GUI complies to AA accessibility standards.
-We have been through a formal accessibility review to meet this
+Yes as of version 1.0.0. the Design System complies to WCAG AA accessibility standards.
+We have been through a formal accessibility review to meet this requirement.